akaeba/electricalDesignHelper/regulator/digital_controlled_vout/digital_adjusted_regulalor_output.md

 # Digital adjusted regulator output

 ## Keywords
-Voltage regulator, supply, PWM/DAC controlled output, calculation formula
+regulator, supply, PWM/DAC controlled output, digital adjusted boost/buck converter; calculation formula

 ## Abstract
 In some cases is a digital controllable output voltages of a V<sub>FB</sub> or V<sub>REF</sub> input regulator desirable.
 The calculation and dimensioning of the feedback network is described in this article.